Hector LaSalle

 Hector Daniel LaSalle (born 1967/1968) is an American lawyer and jurist who is the presiding judge of the New York State Supreme Court, Appellate Division, Second Department.
-He was unsuccessfully nominated by Governor Kathy Hochul's to serve as chief judge of the New York Court of Appeals, the state's highest court.
+He was unsuccessfully nominated by Governor Kathy Hochul to serve as chief judge of the New York Court of Appeals, the state's highest court.

 LaSalle's nomination drew opposition from a wide variety of Democratic groups and constituencies, including numerous unions and trade groups, criminal justice advocates, elected officeholders, and local party affiliates, who raised concerns about his track record on issues relating to abortion, criminal justice, corporate interests, and the environment.
-Many also suggested that he would do little to stem – or potentially accelerate – the Court of Appeals' rightward drift under the previous chief judge, Janet DiFiore.
-Many noted that the state's Commission on Judicial Nominations had the applications of three of the court's more liberal judges, who had frequently disagreed with DiFiore, yet did not include them on the short list they sent Hochul, who promised during her 2022 re-election campaign to appoint a more progressive chief judge.

 In January 2023, the state senate's Judiciary Committee narrowly voted to reject the nomination.
 However, Hochul threatened to sue the senate to force a full vote on the nomination.
-On February 15, the full Senate overwhelmingly voted to reject LaSalle's nomination.
-Hochul acknowledged the result shortly thereafter and announced plans to nominate a new candidate.
+On February 15, the full Senate overwhelmingly voted 39-20 to reject LaSalle's nomination.
+Hochul acknowledged the result, only after attempting to sue the New York Senate, and eventually nominated Rowan Wilson.